ASEIITO/xiepu/README.md

 This repository provides a dataset of economic policy uncertainty (EPU) using Xi Jinping textual data.
 We developed an original EPU by using a text dataset of the Chinese President’s speeches and reports from November 2012 to December 2021 in our paper (Ito, Lim, and Zhang 2023).

 Ito, Asei., Jeahwan Lim, and Hongyong Zhang (2023), "Catching the Political Leader’s Signals: Economic policy uncertainty and firm investment in China," *China Economic Review*, forthcoming.

 ## Background
- Led by [Baker et al (2016)](https://academic.oup.com/qje/article/131/4/1593/2468873), the EPU has become widely used by academics as well as financial institutions including central banks.
+ Led by [Baker et al (2016)](https://academic.oup.com/qje/article/131/4/1593/2468873), the EPUs have been widely used by academics as well as financial institutions including central banks.
 As of January 2023 [the EPU website](https://www.policyuncertainty.com/) lists a global index, 28 country indices, and other related indicators.

 Baker, Nicholas Bloom, and Steven J. Davis (2016) "Measuring Economic Policy Uncertainty," *Quarterly Journal of Economics*, vol 131(4), pages 1593-1636.